 Paroli System

-Unlike Martingale, Paroli is a positive progression system in which you double your bet after a win, not after a loss,
+Unlike Martingale, Paroli is a positive progression system in which you double your bet after a win, not after a loss, while setting an upper limit as to how many times you would double before reverting.

 - You start with a $10 bet